noir-lang/noir/docs/docs/developers/getting_started/quickstart.md

 bash -i <(curl -s install.aztec.network)
 ```

+> If Docker has been installed on your linux server but you encounter the error "Docker is not running.
+Please start Docker and try again".
+If you're encountering this issue, it's likely because Docker is running with root user privileges.
+In such cases, consider [managing Docker as a non-root user](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to resolve the problem.

 This will install the following:

 - **aztec** - launches various infrastructure subsystems (sequencer, prover, pxe, etc).